FIT-GNN: Faster Inference Time for GNNs that 'FIT' in Memory Using Coarsening: Result and Analysis

-Table \ref{tab:graph_reg_results} shows the results for the graph regression task on \textit{ZINC (Subset)} and \textit{QM9} dataset.
-More results at Table \ref{tab:graph_reg_results_appendix}.
+\textbf{Graph Regression: }Table \ref{tab:graph_reg_results} shows the results for the graph regression task on \textit{ZINC (Subset)} and \textit{QM9} dataset.
 All the results show that the FIT-GNN model's performance is better than the baselines.
-It is also observed that a lower coarsening ratio yields better loss, which implies that the model performs better on molecular graphs when the subgraph size is high.
-It implies that finer subgraphs lose out on global information about the molecule, which is necessary for the prediction.
-Table \ref{tab:graph_cls_result} shows graph classification results.
-Training and inferring $G'$ outperforms the baselines.
+It is also observed that a lower coarsening ratio yields better loss, which implies that the model performs better on molecular graphs when the subgraph size is large.
+We observe that finer subgraphs lose out on global information about the molecule, which is necessary for the prediction.
+Similarly, the performance degrades in the \textbf{Gc-train-to-Gc-infer} setup, where we infer on the coarsened graphs.
+This is because, when a graph is reduced to a smaller graph, the individual node information is lost, which is crucial since, in graphs representing different molecules, components formed by different atoms result in different properties of the molecule.